jaeseokh/value_multifield_ofpe/README.md

 # Project Structure Overview

-You can see the full "book" version scrtips and code (Rmd) here in https://jaeseokh.github.io/value_multifield_ofpe/
+You can see the full "book" version scripts and code (Rmd) here in https://jaeseokh.github.io/value_multifield_ofpe/